OpenEvalProject/evals/manuscripts/elife-75244/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0011qv509 Department of Preventive Medicine, University of Tennessee Health Science Center, College of Medicine Memphis United States
+1. Department of Preventive Medicine, University of Tennessee Health Science Center, College of Medicine Memphis United States ([ROR:0011qv509](https://ror.org/0011qv509))
-2. https://ror.org/0011qv509 Department of Genetics, Genomics and Informatics, University of Tennessee Health Science Center, College of Medicine Memphis United States
+2. Department of Genetics, Genomics and Informatics, University of Tennessee Health Science Center, College of Medicine Memphis United States ([ROR:0011qv509](https://ror.org/0011qv509))
-3. https://ror.org/046rm7j60 Department of Human Genetics, David Geffen School of Medicine, University of California Los Angeles Los Angeles United States
+3. Department of Human Genetics, David Geffen School of Medicine, University of California Los Angeles Los Angeles United States ([ROR:046rm7j60](https://ror.org/046rm7j60))
-4. https://ror.org/046rm7j60 Department of Biostatistics, Fielding School of Public Health, University of California Los Angeles Los Angeles United States
+4. Department of Biostatistics, Fielding School of Public Health, University of California Los Angeles Los Angeles United States ([ROR:046rm7j60](https://ror.org/046rm7j60))
-5. https://ror.org/04mb6s476 YCI Laboratory for Next-Generation Proteomics, RIKEN Center for Integrative Medical Sciences Yokohama Japan
+5. YCI Laboratory for Next-Generation Proteomics, RIKEN Center for Integrative Medical Sciences Yokohama Japan ([ROR:04mb6s476](https://ror.org/04mb6s476))
-6. https://ror.org/01swzsf04 University of Geneva Geneva Switzerland
+6. University of Geneva Geneva Switzerland ([ROR:01swzsf04](https://ror.org/01swzsf04))

 † Corresponding author

 ## Abstract

 Changes in DNA methylation (DNAm) are linked to aging.
 Here, we profile highly conserved CpGs in 339 predominantly female mice belonging to the BXD family for which we have deep longevity and genomic data.
 We use a ‘pan-mammalian’ microarray that provides a common platform for assaying the methylome across mammalian clades.
 We computed epigenetic clocks and tested associations with DNAm entropy, diet, weight, metabolic traits, and genetic variation.
 We describe the multifactorial variance of methylation at these CpGs and show that high-fat diet augments the age-related changes.
 Entropy increases with age.
 The progression to disorder, particularly at CpGs that gain methylation over time, was predictive of genotype-dependent life expectancy.
 The longer-lived BXD strains had comparatively lower entropy at a given age.
 We identified two genetic loci that modulate epigenetic age acceleration (EAA): one on chromosome (Chr) 11 that encompasses the Erbb2/Her2 oncogenic region, and the other on Chr19 that contains a cytochrome P450 cluster.
-Both loci harbor genes associated with EAA in humans, including STXBP4 , NKX2- 3, and CUTC .
+Both loci harbor genes associated with EAA in humans, including STXBP4, NKX2-3, and CUTC.
 Transcriptome and proteome analyses revealed correlations with oxidation-reduction, metabolic, and immune response pathways.
 Our results highlight concordant loci for EAA in humans and mice, and demonstrate a tight coupling between the metabolic state and epigenetic aging.

 ## Introduction